tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 Chris Paul has this down to a science, creating the offense based on options that result from this pick and roll &mdash; see [Chris Paul's Pick & Roll Game Broken Down to a Science](https://www.youtube.com/watch?v=v_D_2eDsQfk).

-**Applicability to tech comm:** You might be the most visible person (having rapport and years-long relationships with those product teams around you), but it doesn't mean you should shoulder all the work.
+**Applicability to tech comm:** You might be the most visible person (because of having rapport and years-long relationships with those product teams around you), but it doesn't mean you should shoulder all the work.
 Instead of trying to do everything yourself, look for the open teammate and pass him or her the work.
 Look for that teammate who's standing in the corner, available, waiting for the opportunity to tackle a new project.

 ## 5. Hero ball